-Best Torpedo Levels of 2020
+Best Torpedo Levels

 Made from CNC cut solid aluminum, the Ideal Electrician Level, one of the smallest members of our test group, earns our top overall spot thanks to its versatility and durability.
 We immediately liked that the packaging includes two extra acrylic vials that are easy to replace with an allen wrench.
 The conduit thumb screw was very easy to use, and we especially liked that the magnets were embedded on a grooved rail.
 Its versatility is appealing, boasting five levels: a bull's eye, horizontal, vertical, 30, and 45 degrees.
 This little level has easy to read bubbles with a slow viscosity our testers preferred over more watery competitors.
 Although the vials were smaller than others, the color contrast with the aluminum frame and neon-colored liquid made for easy reading, even in low light.
 Our testers appreciated that the zero mark on the ruler coincided with the edge of the ruler.
 This allows the user to measure in a corner or against a surface.
 Though it may seem obvious, only the Ideal and the Milwaukee shared this feature.
 Most levels had the zero mark set back as much as 1⅝ inch from the edge of the level.
 The one-handed, grooved, thumb screw mates well onto conduit and piping, holding fast at all angles.

 There isn't much to complain about other than the price, but we think it's worth the money with lots of well thought out attributes.
 If you are an electrician, plumber, or professional of any kind, this is a great product to keep in your back pocket or tool belt.